OURadar/RadarHub/README.md

 # Development

-I recommend VSCode and the plugin Prettier (of course, use what you prefer).
-The very first thing to do right after cloning the repository is to indstall the Python requirements and node dependencies, which can be accomplished as:
+Visual Studio Code and the plugin Prettier are recommended but, of course, use whatever you prefer.
+The very first thing to do right after cloning the repository is to install the Python requirements and node dependencies, which can be accomplished as:

 ```shell
 python install -r requirements.txt